YAM (YAM) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 YAM Historical Price

-According to the latest data gathered on YAM live price page, the current price of YAM is 0.02880696USD.
-The circulating supply of YAM(YAM) is 14.79M YAM , giving it a market capitalization of $426.07K.
+According to the latest data gathered on YAM live price page, the current price of YAM is 0.03064113USD.
+The circulating supply of YAM(YAM) is 14.79M YAM , giving it a market capitalization of $453.23K.

 The YAM Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of YAM based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.